srivassid/MultiProcessingBenchmark/README.md

 # MultiProcessingBenchmark

+A blog with explanation of the functions: https://pythonmultiproc.blogspot.com/

 A benchmarking library to check how does your system fares with all the cores for simple statistical functions, utility functions and aggregation functions.